electric-sql/electric/website/docs/integrations/aws.md

 # Amazon Web Services (AWS)

-AWS is a major cloud infrastructure platform.
+AWS is a cloud infrastructure platform.

 ## Electric on AWS